xingchen0123/xingchen0123.github.io/index.md

 My research sits at the intersection of political behavior, political psychology, and political economy, with a focus on China.
 I am broadly interested in how information, institutions, and psychosocial legacies shape mass political attitudes and elite decision-making.

 Specifically, my work pursues two interrelated agendas.
-First, I examine how collective experiences under authoritarianism internalize into citizens' psychological dispositions, reinforcing authoritarian resilience by embedding regime-sustaining beliefs into political culture.
-Second, I study how local officials strategically navigate competing objectives and promotion incentives, and how this strategic behavior shapes political and economic outcomes.
+First, I examine how authoritarian environments cultivate a distinctive collective unconscious that shapes citizens' responses to events in ways that ultimately reinforce regime resilience.
+Second, I study how local officials strategically respond to incentive structures such as multiple-tasking problems, principal-agent dilemmas, and promotion incentives, and how this shapes political outcomes.

 My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals.
 I am also contributing a chapter to the forthcoming ***Oxford Handbook on Authoritarian Politics***.